Maxl94/ngx-multi-sort-table/projects/mat-multi-sort/README.md

 ## Changelog

+### Version 0.10.0
+- Update to angular 15
 ### Version 0.9.1
 - Fixed readme
 ### Version 0.9.0
 - Update to angular 14
-### Version 0.8.4
-- Update some packages
-- Fixed security relevant dependencies
-### Version 0.8.3
-- Fixed bug where in column menu.
-Thanks to [Nate Stuyvesant](https://github.com/nstuyvesant)
-- Fixed errors in readme.
-Thanks to [Nate Stuyvesant ](https://github.com/nstuyvesant)

-### Version 0.8.2
-- Fixed but, where angular 13 is rendering infinite.
-Thanks to [NiklasLoechte](https://github.com/NiklasLoechte).

-### Version 0.8.1
-- Serverall Security fixes.

-### Version 0.8.0
-- Added Support for Angular 13  Thanks to [Mohamed Salah ](https://github.com/mosamman)

 ## Documentation
 ### TableData
-The `TableData` an an useful class, which handles a lot of work for your app, such as page events (`next`, `previous`, `sizeChange`) and sorting event.
-Next to that it keeps the current state of the table, again sorting and pagination.
+The `TableData` an useful class, which handles a lot of work for your app, such as page events (`next`, `previous`, `sizeChange`) and sorting event.
+Next to that, it keeps the current state of the table, again sorting and pagination.

 #### Properties